 The Rio's 1.6-liter four-cylinder features variable valve timing and produces 110 horsepower and 107 pounds-feet of torque.
 Either a five-speed manual gearbox or a four-speed automatic transmission can be installed.
 Base models are available only with the manual transmission.

 Adding a few horsepower can make quite a difference in a small sedan.
-The prior Rio's performance was decidedly modest, but this version is easily adequate, even with the automatic transmission.
+The prior Rio's performance was decidedly modest, but this recently redesigned version is easily adequate, even with the automatic transmission.
 Although the engine emits considerable buzz and blare when pushed hard, it's pleasantly quiet most of the time.
 Automatic-transmission reactions occur promptly and without any lurching or awkward gear changes.
 The manual transmission makes the Rio even more appealing for lively motoring.

 Ride comfort is another plus.
 Even when the road surface gets rough, the Rio's suspension absorbs many imperfections.

 Space is another story, at least in the backseat.
 Legroom even in the outer positions is marginal when the front seat is moved appreciably rearward.
 Additionally, the hard rear seatback is reclined too far for true comfort.
 Still, headroom is passable and foot room adequate, and getting into the backseat isn't too difficult.
 Despite short seat bottoms, the front seats are rather comfortable.
 Visibility is unobstructed.

 Select up to three models to compare with the 2008 Kia Rio.